yoasyo25/ruby-submissions/1703-b/1module/credit_check/ben-jacobs/rubric_template.md

 ### 3. Functional Expectations

-* 3: Application meets all requirements as laid out per the specification.
+* 4: Application meets all requirements, and implements one extension properly.